GiladMRI/MLN/README.md

 ![Fig5_ReconsOnRealData-01](Fig5_ReconsOnRealData-01.png)

-The difference is emphasised in the case of a multi-band spiral trajectory with with incoherent CAIPI blips, vs. BART with augmented signal model:
+The difference is more pronounced in the case of a multi-band spiral trajectory with with incoherent CAIPI blips, vs. BART with augmented signal model:

 ![BARTMLN_MB](BARTMLN_MB.png)